Morriso8D/MordhauRCON/README.md

 7. start the bot ``node server.js``

 ## Config
-* To give an admin permission to send commands over Discord, first add their Discord ID to the "authed_admins" array.
+* To give an admin the ability to send commands over Discord, first add their Discord ID to the "authed_admins" array.
 E.g
 ```json
     "authed_admins":[